Quantum Measurement, Complexity and Discrete Physics: Comparison of CCQM with GRW/CSL

 \section{Comparison of CCQM with GRW/CSL}

-A detailed comparison of CCQM with GRW/CSL is also beyond the scope of this paper, but I will make some brief points on comparison, on top of those mentioned in the previous section.\\ One feature of CCQM is that, due to the fact that the relative volume grows exponentially with the number of particles, there will be a rapid transition from the ``quantum realm'', where the position probability distributions of particles are very free to spread in position space, to the ``classical realm'' where their capacity to spread is limited.
+A detailed comparison of CCQM with GRW/CSL is also beyond the scope of this paper, but I will make some brief points on comparison, on top of those mentioned in the previous section.

+One feature of CCQM is that, due to the fact that the relative volume grows exponentially with the number of particles, there will be a rapid transition from the ``quantum realm'', where the position probability distributions of particles are very free to spread in position space, to the ``classical realm'' where their capacity to spread is limited.
 In GRW/CSL on the other hand, this transition is linear rather than exponential in the number of particles in a system, because the rate of localization in GRW/CSL is linear in the number of particles.
-Due to this difference, the transition between the two realms could take place within the realm of microscopic systems in CCQM, whereas the transition must take place within the realm of macroscopic systems in GRW/CSL.\\ One criticism that can be levelled at the GRW/CSL theories is that they are {\it ad hoc\/} - no motivation for the modification of linear quantum mechanics that the theories involve can be given other than to produce a solution to the measurement problem.
+Due to this difference, the transition between the two realms could take place within the realm of microscopic systems in CCQM, whereas the transition must take place within the realm of macroscopic systems in GRW/CSL.

+One criticism that can be levelled at the GRW/CSL theories is that they are \textit{ad hoc} - no motivation for the modification of linear quantum mechanics that the theories involve can be given other than to produce a solution to the measurement problem.
 CCQM, on the other hand, can be independently motived, as I have argued, on the basis of a fully discrete physics.
-Another feature of CCQM is that it has the potential to satisfy the heuristic ``rule of simulation'' suggested by Feynman (1982), who suggests as a heuristic for discovering physical laws that we only accept laws that could be simulated on finite digital computers.
+Another feature of CCQM is that it has the potential to satisfy the heuristic ``rule of simulation'' suggested by \citet{feynman1982}, who suggests as a heuristic for discovering physical laws that we only accept laws that could be simulated on finite digital computers.
 This provides another motivation for the theory.
-I hope to discuss this and other features of CCQM in future papers.\\
+I hope to discuss this and other features of CCQM in future papers.